-Michael J. Fox Thinks His Parkinson’s Disease Is ‘Funny’–Find Out Why
+Michael J. Fox Thinks His Parkinson’s Disease Is ‘Funny’ — Find Out Why

 “You deal with the condition, and you deal with people’s perception of the condition.
 It was easy for me to tune into the way other people were looking into my eyes and seeing their own fear reflected back.
 I’d assured them that, ‘I’m doing great’ — because I was.
 After a while, the disconnect between the way I felt and the dread people were projecting just seemed, you know, funny.”

-According to Us Weekly, one of the most moving experiences Fox has had after his Parkinson’s diagnosis was a phone call from boxing legend, Muhammad Ali, who passed away in June 2016.
+According to Us Weekly, one of the most moving experiences Fox has had after his Parkinson’s diagnosis was a phone call from boxing legend Muhammad Ali, who passed away in June, 2016.

 “Muhammad Ali called me at home,” Michael remembered.